Child, Adolescent, & Adult Psychiatry

 While at Hofstra, Dr. Schwartz was inducted into the International Honor Society in Psychology, Psi Chi.

-Dr. Schwartz was recognized Top Doctor in Phoenix Magazine for both categories of Child & Adolescent Psychiatry and Adult Psychiatry.
+Dr. Schwartz has been recognized Top Doctor in Phoenix Magazine for both categories of Child & Adolescent Psychiatry and Adult Psychiatry.

 Dr. Schwartz has repeatedly been recognized for several Patients' Choice awards online.